panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-03-18-PMC/2020-03-18-PMC_Summary.md

 AAI: progressing well, moving into 2nd step, to get attributes from users.
 The 3rd step to follow will be to move the service providers to the new infrastructure.

-Giussepe said tha integration data transfer pilot and UmbrellaID integration are done and that he is testing it with Jupyter Notebooks.
+Giussepe said that the integration of the data transfer pilot and UmbrellaID are done and that he is testing it with Jupyter Notebooks.

 Jean-Francois also said that the AAI trainign has been cancelled after discussions with Géant.

 Andy asked whether there is an alternative to Globus or any other news regarding the file transfer to which Jean-Francois replied that FTS has only been tested for archiving and not file transfer.
-FTS is difficult that could replace Globus as it is not as usuer friendly, however development is ongoing.
+FTS is difficult for replacing Globus as it is not as usuer friendly, however development is ongoing.
 Giuseppe confirmed that FTS could not replace Globus yet.

 * **WP5 - Virtual Neutron and X-ray Laboratory** : Juncheng reported that a face to face meeting was moved to remote, however he still plans to have a face to face meeting once the COVID-19 pandemic is over.